jsccosta/logseq/pages/Pragmatic Thinking and Learning.md

   You want the group to jell; rotating players in and out is counterproductive.
 # Keep practicing in order to remain expert.
-# Avoid formal methods if you need creativity, intuition, or
+# Avoid formal methods if you need creativity, intuition, or inventiveness.
-inventiveness.
+# Learn the skill of learning.
+# Next actions
 -